WebThingsIO/registration_server/doc/api.md

 # /ping

 This needs to be called on a regular basis to let the system know that the gateway is still active.
+This route is also used to keep the gateway's IP address up to date, which is needed for dynamic DNS.

 *Parameters:*
 * `token`: the secret token assigned to this domain.